alphagov/govuk-design-system-backlog/docs/WORKING_GROUP.md

 ### Reviewing new proposals

-During the meeting, the group should go through each proposed idea one at a time, and decide whether it is Useful and Unique in accordance with the [Design System criteria](https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/CRITERIA.md) for new propsals.
+During the meeting, the group should go through each proposed idea one at a time, and decide whether it is useful and unique in accordance with the [Design System criteria](https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/CRITERIA.md) for new propsals.

 Decisions should be made based on the idea for a component or pattern, and not on any specific implementation which might have been shared in the issue.